lseman/lseman.github.io/_pages/class.md

 from controller import Supervisor robot = Supervisor()

-# the next line instantiate the robot node according to it's DEF
+# the next line instantiate the robot node according to its DEF
 robot_node = robot.getFromDef("E_PUCK")

-# from the translation field, you are able to overwrite it's position
+# from the translation field, you are able to overwrite its position
 translation_field = robot_node.getField('translation')

 # i.e., the next line moves it back to position 0, 0, 0 (x, y, z)